heathermiller/dist-prog-book/chapter/8/big-data.md

 ### 1.2 Querying: declarative interfaces
 MapReduce provides only two high level primitives - map and reduce that the programmers have to worry about.
 MapReduce takes care of all the processing over a cluster, failure and recovery, data partitioning etc. However, the framework suffers from rigidity with respect to its one-input data format (key/value pair) and two-stage data flow.
 Several important patterns like joins (which could be highly complex depending on the data) are extremely hard to implement and reason about for a programmer.
 Sometimes the code could be become repetitive  when the programmer wants to implement most common operations like projection, filtering etc.
-Non-programmers like data scientists would highly prefer SQL like interface over a cumbersome and rigid framework[ref].
+Non-programmers like data scientists would highly prefer SQL like interface over a cumbersome and rigid framework{% cite scaling-spark-in-real-world --file big-data%}.
 Such a high level declarative language can easily express their task while leaving all of the execution optimization details to the backend engine.
 Hence, these kind of abstractions provide ample opportunities for query optimizations.

 Sawzall {% cite pike2005interpreting --file big-data%} is a programming language built on top of MapReduce.
 It consists of a *filter* phase (map) and an *aggregation* phase (reduce).
-User program can specify the filter function, and emits the intermediate pairs to external pre-built aggregators.
+User program can specify the filter function, and emit the intermediate pairs to external pre-built aggregators.

 Apart from Sawzal, Pig  {%cite olston2008pig --file big-data %} and Hive  {%cite thusoo2009hive --file big-data %} are the other major components that sit on top of Hadoop framework for processing large data sets without the users having to write Java based MapReduce code.